zingisamatwana/cos711-a3-radio-classification-dl/README.md

 #### Project Summary

-This project focuses on classifying **MeerKAT radio galaxy sources** using three deep learning approaches implemented collaboratively by the team:
+This project focuses on classifying **MeerKAT radio galaxy sources** using three deep learning approaches implemented by our team:

 - **Basic CNN** A custom convolutional neural network built from scratch to establish a baseline for radio morphology classification.
 - **Transfer Learning (ResNet-50):** Fine-tuned a pretrained ResNet-50 model on 1,970 labeled MeerKAT images to leverage ImageNet features for feature extraction and generalisation.